deco-cx/deconfig/README.md

 # Dynamic edge configuration management

-`deconfig` is an **edge-native** deno configuration management framework for building fast and personalized edge applications that can be dynamically configured at runtime without a redeploy.
+`deconfig` is an **edge-native**, **fully-typed** deno configuration management framework for building fast and personalized edge applications that can be safely and dynamically configured at runtime without a redeploy.

 Applications developers integrate `deconfig` to allow business users to change the configuration of distributed edge systems safely, with full auditability and rollback capability.